2015 Marketing Trends: Mobile, Content & Micro Targeting

 Personalised emails improve click-through rates (CTR) by 14% and conversion rates by 10%

-We expect 1-to-1 marketing to grow as personalisation becomes more available and more widely adopted.
+We expect one-to-one marketing to grow as personalisation becomes more available and more widely adopted.

 Micro Targeting = Accurate Segmentation